gitARRhub/find-your-parking-space/README.md

 ---

-## 📡 IR / Ultrasonic Sensors
+## 📡 Sensors
-Used for vehicle detection in parking slots.
+Used for detecting vehicle presence in parking slots.

 ---

+## 🔄 Servo Motor
+Used for automatic gate opening and closing.

+---

-## 📟 LCD Display
+## 📟 LCD Displays
 Displays parking slot information and availability status.

 ---

-## 💡 LEDs
-Used for visual indication of slot status.

-🟢 Green LED → Slot Available
-🔴 Red LED → Slot Occupied

----

 ## 🔔 Buzzer
-Used for alert indications (optional).
+Used for alert indications.

 ---